A Car Accident Attorney Can Help You Recover

-How to Handle a Car Accident
+How to best Handle a Car Accident

 A car accident can be incredibly stressful.
 Immediately following the accident, it’s normal to feel shocked, upset, and confused.
-However, it’s important to stay as calm as possible and take the following actions in order to preserve your right to a settlement.
+However, it’s best to stay as calm as possible and take the following actions in order to preserve your right to a settlement.

 At the scene of the accident

 The scene of a car accident is likely not a place you want to be for an extended period of time.
 However, it’s crucial that you remain at the scene.
 Utah law requires that drivers involved in a motor vehicle collision stay at the scene to render aid and exchange information with the other involved parties.
 Failing to do so could be classified as a misdemeanor or felony, depending on the nature of the accident.